-A. The Employer and the Union recognize that the use of official time to conduct authorized representational activities is in their mutual interest.
-The Parties share the responsibility to ensure that such time is used effectively and appropriately accounted for.
-In this regard, the use of time by a Union steward in the conduct of his or her representational duties shall be charged to either official time or bank time in accordance with Section 3 below, unless otherwise approved by the Employer.
-Whenever the term "steward" is used in this Article, it shall include Assistant Chief Stewards, Chief Stewards, Chapter Presidents and any other bargaining unit employees authorized by the Union in advance to act on its behalf.
+- A. The Employer and the Union recognize that the use of official time to conduct authorized representational activities is in their mutual interest.
+The parties share the responsibility to ensure that such time is used effectively, efficiently, and appropriately accounted for.
+In this regard, the use of time by a Union steward in the conduct of his or her representational duties shall be charged to either official time or bank time in accordance with Section 3, below, unless otherwise approved by the Employer.
+Whenever the term "steward" is used in this Article, it shall include Chapter Presidents, Chapter Vice-Presidents, Chief Stewards, Assistant Chief Stewards and any other bargaining unit employees authorized by the Union in advance to act on its behalf. - B. The Union may designate stewards to act on its behalf in accordance with the following: - 1.
+In addition to a President and a Chief Steward, each NTEU Chapter shall be authorized to appoint and assign stewards as the Chapter deems appropriate.
+There is no limit on the number of employees who may serve as stewards. - 2.
+All stewards must be bargaining unit employees or IRS retirees in good standing.
+Retirees serving as stewards are subject to all security policies and procedures applicable to non-IRS employees entering IRS workspace.
+A retired steward is prohibited from representing an employee if there is a conflict of interest (or the appearance of a conflict of interest) between the steward's representation and the work performed by the employees he or she represents.

-- B. The Union may designate stewards to act on its behalf in accordance with the following: - In addition to a President and a Chief Steward, each NTEU Chapter shall be authorized to appoint and assign stewards as the chapter deems appropriate.
-There is no limit on the number of employees who may serve as stewards; - All stewards, except Chapter Presidents and Chief Stewards, must be bargaining unit employees or IRS retirees in good standing. - 3.
-The Union will provide the Official Time Coordinator (OTC) or designee with a roster of the names of stewards appointed pursuant to this subsection, and any changes to such rosters as they occur, along with any assigned area of responsibility if such designations are made by the chapter.
+- 3. The Union will provide the Employer or designee with a roster of the names of stewards appointed pursuant to this subsection, and any changes to such rosters as they occur, along with any assigned area of responsibility if such designations are made by the Chapter.
 The roster will be posted on the Union portion of all official bulletin boards. - 4.
-If requested, NTEU at the national level will provide the Human Capital Officer of the Employer with the jurisdictional area of each chapter by July 1 each year. - 5.
-Annually and if requested, the Human Capital Officer of the Employer or designee, will provide NTEU at the national level with electronic organizational charts for each business unit showing the chain of command down to the group or unit level and the name of the management official leading that component. - 6.
-One (1) steward per chapter will be designated as a Chief Steward, unless there is more than one (1) shift (day, night or swing) operating within the chapter's jurisdiction, in which case the Union may designate one (1) Chief Steward per shift. - 7.
-Each steward, Chief Steward, and Chapter President may cross Division lines to represent employees in any other Division or work group within that Chapter's jurisdiction; however, all stewards (except retired stewards) must be employed within the jurisdiction of their assigned chapter.
+If requested, NTEU at the national level will provide the Human Capital Officer of the Employer with the jurisdictional area of each Chapter by July 1 each year. - 5.
+Annually and if requested, the Human Capital Officer of the Employer or designee, will provide NTEU at the national level with electronic organizational charts for each Business Unit showing the chain of command down to the group or unit level and the name of the management official leading that component. - 6.
+One (1) steward per Chapter will be designated as a Chief Steward, unless there is more than one (1) shift (day, night or swing, as defined in Article 23) operating within the Chapter's jurisdiction, in which case the Union may designate one (1) Chief Steward per shift, up to a maximum of three (3) Chief Stewards per Chapter.
+The steward must work the shift for which he or she is designated Chief Steward. - 7.
+Each steward, Chief Steward, and Chapter President may cross Division lines to represent employees in any other Division or work group within that Chapter's jurisdiction; however, all stewards (except retired stewards) must be employed within the jurisdiction of their assigned Chapter.